CSS Inline Layout Module Level 3

 1. If the initial letter is an atomic inline, use its over and under content-box edges.

-2. Else if the initial letter contains any character from the Han, Hangul, Kana, or Yi Unicode scripts, use the ideographic-ink-over and ideographic-ink-under baselines.
+2. Else if the initial letter contains any character having the Han, Hangul, Kana, or Yi Unicode script property, use the ideographic-ink-over and ideographic-ink-under baselines.

 4. Else use the cap-height and alphabetic baselines.